OVERVIEW

 Budigalimab is an investigational drug under clinical development.
 Safety and efficacy have not been established.

-Budigalimab is a humanized, recombinant, IgG1 monoclonal antibody targeting PD-1, incorporating an Fc mutation to limit FcγR-mediated effector function.
+Budigalimab is a humanized, recombinant, IgG1 monoclonal antibody that targets PD-1 and, incorporates an Fc mutation to limit FcÎłR-mediated effector function.

 PROPOSED MECHANISM OF ACTION